 Most Comfortable Clogs for Walking

-Okay, we’ll be honest: a lot of clogs designed for walking and orthopedics aren’t exactly stylish—but over 700 five-star reviews on Zappos prove that these Danskos are all-stars.
-The Marcelle may not look super chic at first glance, but the '90s chunkiness and Mary Jane styling are actually surprisingly trendy right now.
-The Marcelle is beloved by those who work in industries that require constant standing and walking—we're looking at you nurses, masseuses, and chefs.
+Okay, we’ll be honest: a lot of clogs designed for walking and orthopedics aren’t exactly stylish—but over 500 five-star reviews on Zappos prove that these Danskos are all-stars.
+The brand’s classic Professional clog may not look super chic at first glance, but this is a shoe that’s beloved by those who work in industries that require constant standing and walking—nurses, masseuses, and chefs.
 The shoe has an ergonomic shape and is designed so that your heel lifts up and down as you walk.
 This takes the pressure off your feet, allowing you to walk for hours in a pair of shoes that go with anything.
-The husband-and-wife team who own Dansko operate an eco-friendly enterprise out of rural Pennsylvania, and claim their clogs are comfortable enough to walk across the continent of Europe.
+The husband-and-wife team who own Dansko operate an eco-friendly enterprise out of rural Pennsylvania and claim their clogs are comfortable enough to walk across the continent of Europe.

 The Best Summer Clogs

-Summer festivals and Troentorp Bastad clogs go together like Coachella and Instagram.
-The crisscrossed leather straps on these clog sandals is perfect for summer, giving your feet some much-appreciated ventilation on a hot day.
-These gorgeous sandals look a bit like the lovechild of clogs and huaraches, thanks to the design of red braided leather combined with the light-wood base.
-Instead of traditional stitching, the leather is affixed to the wood base with small metal studs that add a fun bit of flash.
-Troentorp’s anatomically shaped, arch supporting footbed was developed over 60 years ago (and refined since then) is tried and true.
-The two-inch heel will save your feet during long summer days and provide just the right amount of lift.
+Summer festivals and hot pink metallic clogs go together like Coachella and Instagram.
+The hand-painted gladiator-style leather straps on these clog sandals are perfect for summer, giving your feet some much-appreciated ventilation on a hot day.
+These gorgeous sandals look a bit like the lovechild of clogs and huaraches, thanks to the design of braided leather combined with the light-wood base and heavy-duty rubber sole (great for stomping around festival fields).
+Instead of traditional stitching, the leather is affixed to the wood base with small metal studs that add even more flash.
+The two-and-a-half-inch heel will save your feet during long summer days and provide just the right amount of lift.
 And if you end up in the VIP tent, your feet will fit the stylish dress code.